abelsj60/my-site/app/data/reveries/02-02-2019-welcome-to-reverie.md

 Hi.
 Welcome to Reverie.

-I'm not entirely sure what it is, but here's what it's not:
+I'm not entirely sure what this is, but here's what it's not:

 * A place for regular commentary
 * Something terribly serious